Jiddu Krishnamurti: Schools

-'The teaching' - self-observation and 'vast emptiness'
+'The teaching' – self-observation and 'vast emptiness'

-A keen observer of the beauty of nature, Krishnamurti had strong convictions about the brutalness and selfdestruction of humanity, urging for an immediate righteousness without conceptual deliberations and thought.
+A keen observer of the beauty of nature, Krishnamurti had strong convictions about the brutality and self-destruction of humanity, urging for an immediate righteousness without conceptual deliberations and thought.
 (Note: Krishnamurti, the flame of attention, p.107:

 "Goodness means a way of life which is righteousness, not in terms of religion, or morality or an ethical concept of righteousness, but in terms of one who sees that which is true and that which is false, and sustains that quality of sensitivity that sees it immediate and acts.")

 In Krishnamurti's perception, such a righteousness was only possible through a radical transformation of the mind, wholeheartedly but with detachment observing its workings and limitations.
 He was convinced that he was 'chosen' by an 'immense intelligence' which used his body to convey this message to mankind, but realised at his deathbed that nobody had experienced this 'intelligence' the way he had.